tauthethirtythird/io_qp2_rule_kor/readme.md

 | 11 minutes | +25% attack received | YOUR CONSCIOUSNESS FADES… receive 25% more garbage |
 | 12 minutes | +5 permanent garbage (total 10) | THIS IS THE END. +5 PERMANENT LINES |

-> In the “Expert+” mod fatigue is changed, see later below for specifics
+> In【Expert+】fatigue effects are different, see later below for specifics

 ## Mods

+This page defines not activating Expert Mod or any Mod+ as `Easy modes`
+All mods in this page are noted with【XX】format

 Mods are ways you can increase the difficulty before starting a run, with basically only downsides and no upsides, but activating mods (or specific mod combinations) and reaching certain altitudes can grant achievements

 There are a total of 9 mods, each corresponding with a special effect that can be individually toggled, with the setting having them as Tarot Cards, a description will be written after the mod name below, there will also be a table for convenience at the end of the chapter

+((translation note: in the original readme "Garbage" in the names of "Messier Garbage, Volatile Garbage, Double Hole Garbage" are omitted but to reflect more accurately to that of in-game I'll temporarily keep them))
 ### Expert (The Emperor)

 Each aspect gets slightly harder:

-1. Garbage enters instantaneously, rather than consecutively going up line by line
-1. Garbage messiness is increased
+1. `Garbage messiness` is increased
+1. Rising garbage animation is removed, instead spawns instantaneously (same as TL)
 1. Removes system of decreasing `targeting factor` when in danger

 ### No Hold (Temperance)